SWARM+: Scalable and Resilient Multi-Agent Consensus for Decentralized Data-Aware Workload Management: Evaluation

-We quantify the performance improvements from SWARM+'s architectural optimizations (e.g. selection-engine caching, gRPC communication) over the baseline SWARM~\cite{anon2025mywork} by reproducing the experimental configuration: \textbf{Mesh topology}, 10 agents, 100 jobs, and multi-site (10 sites) deployments with no data-awareness.
-Table~\ref{tab:ccgrid-comparison} presents the comparison across key metrics, averaged over 100 runs for SWARM and 50 runs for SWARM+.
-SWARM+ achieves dramatic reductions across all latency metrics.
+\textbf{Comparison with SWARM.} To quantify the impact of the architectural improvements introduced by SWARM+, we reproduce the original SWARM~\cite{ccgrid25} configuration (Mesh-10, 100 synthetic jobs, multi-site).
+Table~\ref{tab:ccgrid-comparison} reports results averaged over 100 runs for SWARM and 50 runs for SWARM+.

-The improvements are statistically significant across all metrics (50 independent repetitions per configuration; two-tailed t-test at $\alpha = 0.05$, $p < 10^{-23}$, Cohen's $d > 6.4$).
-Mean selection time decreases from 40.03\,s to 1.20\,s.
-End-to-end scheduling latency improves from 325.22\,s to 5.41\,s (60$\times$ speedup).
-The P99 latency reduction demonstrates tail latency elimination: 130.61\,s $\to$ 2.67\,s (49$\times$ speedup).
-Despite WAN RTTs ranging from 2.36 to 68.33\,ms across sites, {\em SWARM+ maintains 97--98\% improvement over baseline SWARM}.
-Apart from the LRU caching optimization introduced in \S\ref{subsec:selection}, the performance gains stem from additional engineering optimizations in SWARM+: